Blake Coleman

-Blake Coleman (born November 28, 1991), nicknamed "Pickles", is an American professional ice hockey forward and alternate captain for the Calgary Flames of the National Hockey League (NHL).
-He was selected in the third round, 75th overall, by the New Jersey Devils during the 2011 NHL Entry Draft and spent five seasons with them before being traded to the Tampa Bay Lightning.
+Blake Coleman (born November 28, 1991), nicknamed "Pickles", is an American professional ice hockey player who is a forward for the Minnesota Wild of the National Hockey League (NHL).
+He was selected in the third round, 75th overall, by the New Jersey Devils during the 2011 NHL entry draft and spent five seasons with them before being traded to the Tampa Bay Lightning.
 Coleman won back-to-back Stanley Cup championships with the Lightning in 2020 and 2021, becoming the second Texas-born player to win the Stanley Cup and first to be exclusively trained in the state.

 Early life

 Coleman was born on November 28, 1991, in Plano, Texas to parents Sandy and Rusty.
 He was born into an athletic family; his father played football at the University of Oklahoma and his sister Brooke played volleyball at Ohio University.
 Besides Brooke, Coleman also grew up with three older siblings; a sister and two brothers.
 His grandmother sparked his interest in ice hockey as she took him to Dallas Stars games as a toddler.
 Coleman eventually learned to skate at the age of five at a rink in Irving, Texas before one opened in Plano.